Read the Newspaper

 The rowing is a total body cardio exercise that primarily targets the upper thighs and to a lesser degree targets the shoulders, biceps, forearms, abs, calves, lats, middle back, lower back, glutes, hamstrings, and hip flexors.
 You just can’t get much better than that in a single exercise!

-We did some shopping for you and if you click on the picture on the left, you’ll see some of the rowers that Amazon has to offer.
+We did some shopping for you and if you click on the picture, you’ll see some of the rowers that Amazon has to offer.
 Amazon is running a sale on quite a few and you can even have them assemble it.
 I recommend a mat for under the machine to protect your flooring.

 If you have the time, you might want to go to your local sports store to see the different models before you buy.
-As with any exercise equipment, shop around.
-Be sure it’s sturdy and not too cheaply made.
+As with any exerciseequipment, shop around.
+Be sure it’s not cheaply made – it should be sturdy.
 As you know, you’ll want to be sure this is an exercise you’ll stick with before you spend too much.
 You don’t want it to gather dust and clothes like my old treadmill in the bedroom.

 Ok, gotta run – going to the gym to add rowing to my routine !
 Seriously !

-We thank you for your support.
-Be sure to Follow us for weekly information/motivational articles.
+We thank you for spending time with us today.
+Be sure to Follow us for information/motivational articles and great fitness recommendations.
+We’ve also added workout clothing to browse.
 Be sure to share with your friends and family too!Thank you for stopping by!
 As always, wishing you all the Best of Health!